krissumarie/person-manager/README.md

 ## Project structure

-My project is composed of
+My project is composed of a backend part, frontend part, database and docker.
  1. **Backend**: Java Spring Boot (Inside the src file):
       - **WebConfig** - Allows my backend to talk to my frontend, without blockage from CORS(Cross-Origin Resource Sharing)
       - **PersonController** - This allows my frontend to get access to adding, removing and getting people.